monarch-initiative/gpsea/docs/tutorial.rst

   >>> from gpsea import _overwrite

 Here we present an example genotype-phenotype (G/P) analysis with GPSEA.
-We assume GPSEA was installed into the active Python environment and we encourage the users to execute the tutorial code in a Jupyter notebook or a similar interactive environment.
+We assume GPSEA was installed as described in the :ref:`setup` section and we encourage the users to execute the tutorial code in a Jupyter notebook or a similar interactive environment.